 GPU rendering is still in the experimental phase

-I tested the Windows version, and the app performed well for the most part.
+I've tested both the Windows and Mac versions, and the app performed well for the most part.
 Exports can be a little slow if the app doesn't support your GPU, but developers are working to expand support with more profiles.
 The app includes granular controls for video exports, and although there's no labeled option for YouTube, once you've dialed in your preferences, you can save your own profiles for future use.

 You can learn how to use some of Kdenlive's more advanced features, like motion tracking and keying or creating animations, by reading the handbook or joining the support community.

-Perhaps one of the most notable aspects of Kdenlive is how logical everything feels compared to other open source alternatives like Shotcut and OpenShot.
-On top of this, there's plenty of depth to explore if you're eager to learn.
+For me, the most notable aspect of Kdenlive is how logical everything feels compared to other open source alternatives like Shotcut and OpenShot.
+You might even find that you prefer it to freemium or premium tools once you've had a chance to play around.

 Kdenlive's free version limitations: None